If you prefer video over text. Here’s a video i made a few weeks back.

 What changed?

-• Moved _count into the closure of useState function.
-This is important!
+_countinto the closure of useState function.
+This is important! _countvalue is set toinitValif_countisn’t set.- Created a function

 But wait, now count isn’t a variable anymore.
 It’s a function!
 This isn’t how useState works!